 While the group is in London, Leslie – who holds a mutual affection for Ron and is always finding sweet and creative ways to make her friends happy – hands Ron a little journal as a belated wedding present.
 It contains a train ticket.
 Ron’s response is, “You think I want to extend my stay on this godforsaken continent?”
 Leslie tells him that if he follows the itinerary to the letter, he will not be disappointed.

-The bapgpipes continue to play and the scene concludes with Ron perched on a cliff side holding the little journal.
+The bagpipes continue to play, and the scene concludes with Ron perched on a cliffside holding the little journal.
 Per Leslie’s instructions, he reads aloud a poem by Scottish poet Robert Burns while simultaneously, we see footage of him on the beautiful island.
 At the conclusion, Ron is moved to near tears, clearly overwhelmed by it all.

 O were my love yon Lilac fair,

 With purple blossoms to the Spring,

 And I, a bird to shelter there,

 When wearied on my little wing!

 How I would mourn when it was torn

 By Autumn wild, and Winter rude!